commonhaus/foundation/agreements/sponsorship/sponsorship-tiers.md

 **Silver** ($15k USD)

 - Two (2) seats on the Advisory Board[^1]
-- Presence in the middle section of the sponsors page on our website and in the Annual Report
+- Featured placement on our website sponsors page and in the Annual Report
-    - Half row width, placed alphabetically
+    - Website and Annual Report: Half row width, alphabetical order
+    - Annual Report option: Half-page promotional spotlight OR standard logo placement
     - Logo dimensions: 150px height, max-width: 300px
     - Short description of company, product, or service (up to 120 characters excluding whitespace and markup)

 **Bronze** ($5k USD)

-- Presence on our website and in the Annual Report
+- Standard placement on our website and in the Annual Report
     - Logos are organized three per row and arranged alphabetically
     - Logo dimensions: 100px height, max-width: 200px